Cooked Ribs on a white white plate for The Best Award Winning Smoked Baby Back Ribs Recipe.

 I have to be honest, we love our meats smoked!
 It is our personal preference.
 We will even fire up the smoker on not so cold winter days.
 So as you can imagine, once the first signs of spring starts to show up, the smoker gets pulled out and put to some good use!

 Smoking ribs is so simple.
 It has the perks of a slow cooker but with better taste!
 There’s nothing better than throwing your meat onto the smoker and forgetting about it until it is ready.
+(The smoker we use found here.)
 It is simply effortless and really takes up little brain space.
 It gives me a brief break from being in the kitchen and allows me to tend to other things, or just sit out by the pool, and relax.
+(More on why we choose a Pit Boss over a Traeger here.)

 The Best Award Winning Smoked Baby Back Ribs Recipe